- API Documentation

 Optimised implementations for ARM processors, especially small ARM (like the Cortex-M0 line) which are notoriously challenged in that respect.

-Better big integer code for RSA and for generic EC; the current implementations are constant-time and portable, but quite slow.
+Better big integer code for generic EC; the current implementations are constant-time and portable, but somewhat slow.

 Extra functions to make BearSSL a more generic cryptographic library.
-In particular, key pair generation and production of signed certificate requests and self-signed certificates are needed for safe usage of some applications (ideally, a SSL server should generate its own private key, not have it imported).
+In particular, production of signed certificate requests and self-signed certificates are needed for safe usage of some applications: ideally, a SSL server should generate its own private key, not have it imported (key pair generation is now implemented).

 DTLS.
 Since BearSSL already works as a state machine, interface with a packet-based transport medium should be relatively easy; but DTLS still has a few features that need some specific code.